Voice of Prophecy Soloist Del Delker Passes to Her Rest

-After five years working at the Voice of Prophecy full-time, Delker went to college—one year at Emmanuel Missionary College (now Andrews University), and four years at La Sierra College (now La Sierra University).
+After five years of working at the Voice of Prophecy full-time, Delker went to college—one year at Emmanuel Missionary College (now Andrews University), and four years at La Sierra College (now La Sierra University).
 While at La Sierra, she spent summers and weekends performing with the Voice of Prophecy team.

 Delker had a passion for the work of the Voice of Prophecy, and for the decades that followed, her voice (along with the King’s Heralds) became inextricably linked with the ministry and its mission.

 She had the pleasure of working with three Voice of Prophecy speakers, including the founder, H. M. S. Richards, Sr.—whom she (and others) called the “Chief.”
 She said that Richards “was beloved all over the world because of his courage in beginning a radio ministry, his powerful preaching, and his warm, personable way of meeting with people.”

 The list of musicians who performed with Delker reads like a who’s who of Adventist performers.
 They included the King’s Heralds, Brad Braley, Gordon and Phyllis Henderson, Calvin Taylor, Phil Draper, Jim Teel, Janice Wright and the Wedgwood Trio.